OfficeDev/office-js-docs-pr/docs/outlook/compare-outlook-add-in-support-in-outlook-for-mac.md

 ## Add-in support in Outlook on new Mac UI

-Outlook add-ins are now supported on the new Mac UI, up to requirement set 1.10.
+Outlook add-ins are now supported on the new Mac UI (available from Outlook version 16.38.506), up to requirement set 1.10.
 However, the following requirement sets and features are **NOT** supported yet.

 - API requirement set 1.11